thescientist13/angular2-typescript-poc/README.md

 To view this POC locally, run `gulp build:develop`

 **Note: some of the styles have been commented out in favor of best practices**

+## Continuos Integration
+All PRs to this repo will be run against Jenkins.
+The build script exectuted is in `bin/build.sh`